Wine Window Decoration Feedback Loop – Investigation Report

 How to read the traces

-NSPA_DBG in get_visible_rect: NSPA_DBG hwnd 0x1009a using WM frame extents (-6,-27)-(6,6) NSPA_DBG hwnd 0x1009a using AdjustWindowRect (-4,-30)-(4,4) (no frame extents yet)
+NSPA_DBG hwnd 0x1009a using AdjustWindowRect (-4,-30)-(4,4) (no frame extents yet)

 Current Code State

-The working tree has these NSPA changes vs upstream: 1. _NET_FRAME_EXTENTS infrastructure (atom, PropertyNotify, pGetFrameExtents callback) — in place, working 2. get_mwm_decorations: always requests decorations for managed windows based on style (stable, no chicken-and-egg) 3. get_visible_rect: upstream behavior restored (EqualRect + NtUserAdjustWindowRect) 4.
-Diagnostic ERR traces (NSPA_DBG, NSPA_CFG) — should be removed before shipping 5.
+The working tree has these NSPA changes vs upstream: 1. _NET_FRAME_EXTENTS infrastructure (atom, PropertyNotify, pGetFrameExtents callback) – in place, working 2. get_mwm_decorations: always requests decorations for managed windows based on style (stable, no chicken-and-egg) 3. get_visible_rect: upstream behavior restored (EqualRect + NtUserAdjustWindowRect) 4.
+Diagnostic ERR traces (NSPA_DBG, NSPA_CFG) – should be removed before default-on use 5.
 WS_EX_LAYERED MWM exclusion removed (from earlier session, still correct)